lemonbob/iMpress/README.md

 16. <i-for> and <i-if> pre built components can be used. <i-for> takes two attributes - let="" and of="".
 Let defines a local instance representation of the iterable data item that is a special prop.
 The i-if component takes one attribute condition={data.foo} which is a Boolean.
 When true the component appears in the DOM, when false, it is removed. <i-for> and <i-if> components can conditional show markup owned by the component in which they are declared, or children components, or both.
 You do not need a single containing tag.
 Children can also access parent data/props as if the i-for/i-if components are invisible.
 ```
 <i-for let="section" of="{data.sections}">
+	<div>Both local markup and components can be rendered in i-for components</div>
 	<i-child section={section}></i-child>
 </i-for>
 ```